malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 where $\theta_{ref}$ is the orientation of the reference particle and
 $\theta_i$ is the orientation of the neighbouring particle.
-The orientational order parameter as expressed can reasonably distinguish the liquid from the p2 structure as shown in @fig:order_parameter_overlap.
+The orientational order parameter can reasonably distinguish the liquid from the p2 structure as shown in @fig:order_parameter_overlap, with values above 0.90 considered crystalline, while values below 0.90 considered liquid.
-However, there are no values
-which can distinguish the p2gg or pg structures in this way.
+However, the overlap of the liquid with the p2 and p2gg crystals means they can't be identified in this way.
-While it is likely possible to develop some alternate formulation to identify these different crystal structures, this highlights that values along more than a single dimension are needed to separate these values.
+While it is possible to develop an alternate formulation of an order parameter to identify each of these different structures, the diversity of structure indicates that the separation of structures needs a higher dimensional space.
-The formula for the order parameter [@eq:orientational_order_parameter] takes the orientation of each neighbour, and collapses those into a single value, being a point on a number line.
+The formula for the order parameter [@eq:orientational_order_parameter] takes the orientation for each neighbour, collapsing them into a single value represented as a point on a number line.
 The original data,
-being the orientation of each neighbour can be represented as a point in $n$ dimensional space indicating the value of each $n$ neighbours.
+being the relative orientation of each neighbour can be represented as a point in 6 dimensional space which better allows for separation of values.
-Machine Learning is a tool which can assist in handling values in higher dimensional space.
+Machine Learning is a tool which can assist in finding surfaces to separate values in higher dimensional space.

 ![The range of values of the orientational order parameter $O_6$ overlap for each of the crystals and the liquid.